 Application data backups

-The majority of the settings and data for Flow is stored in the database you configured as part of the installation.
-To backup this data, follow your company's backup policies using your chosen backup platform.
+The majority of the settings and data for Flow are stored in the database you configured as part of the installation.
+To back up this data, follow your company's backup policies using your chosen backup platform.

 - Perform a full backup of the database at least once a month.